 What is your experience with treating those who have infertility?

 The majority of my experience with infertility has been treating cancer patients who are undergoing treatment and/or those diagnosed young.
-When confronted with a cancer diagnosis, speaking with a therapist regarding family planning and infertility options helps patients explore and decide upon next steps either before or after treatment initiation.
+When confronted with a cancer diagnosis, speaking with a therapist regarding family planning and infertility options helps patients explore and decide upon the next steps either before or after treatment initiation.